SQL Server Integration Services 2012 Design Patterns

 Who is it for?

 The target audience for this course is intermediate SQL Server Integration Services developers (or quick learners) who wish to learn best practices and design patterns, and those who wish upgrade their existing SSIS skills to 2012.
+Since there are almost no changes between SSIS 2012 and 2014, this course will also be suitable for SSIS 2014 users too.

 What you will learn